Skip to main content

 Processed and packaged convenient foods have led to a skyrocketing cholesterol epidemic.
 It is a fact that your diet impacts your cholesterol numbers.
-Your cholesterol is at the top of the doctor's chart because high cholesterol has been linked to an increased risk of heart disease and stroke.
-So, if you have high cholesterol, not only do you have to cut back on foods that send your bad cholesterol (LDL) soaring, but you must reach for foods that boost good cholesterol (HDL).
+Your cholesterol is closely monitored because high levels are linked to increased risk of heart disease and stroke.
+If you have high cholesterol, you must limit foods raising bad cholesterol (LDL) and choose those increasing good cholesterol (HDL).

 Where cholesterol comes from

 There are two sources of cholesterol in our bodies.
 Your liver and other cells in your body make up about 75% of blood cholesterol.
-The other 25% comes from the foods you eat, specifically animal products like meats, egg yolks, whole milk, butter, cream, cheese, etc.
+The remaining 25% comes from foods you eat—mainly animal products like meat, egg yolks, and dairy.

 The cholesterol in your diet raises the cholesterol level in your blood, but that is not the biggest threat.
 Saturated fat in your diet raises your LDL levels more than anything else you eat.
-However, cholesterol and saturated fat are often found in the same foods, so by limiting your intake of foods rich in saturated fat, you’ll also help reduce your intake of cholesterol.
+Since cholesterol and saturated fat often occur together in foods, cutting back on saturated fat also helps lower cholesterol intake.

 A holistic approach to lowering cholesterol